xtrikerpd/clab.tech/README.md

 Router(config-crypto-map)#set transform-set TS
 Router(config-crypto-map)#match address ACL
 ```
-Very last step on R1 is to apply previously configured cryptomap to interface, in this case fa0/0
+The very last step on R1 is to apply the previously configured cryptomap to the interface, in this case, fa0/0.
 ### Applying cryptomap to interface
 ```
 Router(config)#int fa0/0
 Router(config-if)#crypto map cryptomap
 *Mar  1 00:51:05.987: %CRYPTO-6-ISAKMP_ON_OFF: ISAKMP is ON
 ```
-Let's now verify
+Let's now verify:
 ```
 Router#show crypto ipsec sa